rasoulmesghali/network_automation/README.md

 ### How to connect monogodb

-You need to setup db and assign credentials and put them inside the environment variables or ".env" file then connect mongodb.
+You need to setup db and assign credentials then put them inside the environment variables or ".env" file then connect mongodb.
 There are a variety of options, I uses robo3t, https://robomongo.org/download